 In 1995 it was clear that ‘the Internet’ was the ‘next big thing’, although its subsequent shape and impact could barely be conceived.
 So, it is with the Metaverse.
 No-one knows what it will become, although the world is not short of theories and visions.
 Just like the Internet before it, we at CGI believe that there is enough substance, even at this early stage to start participating and exploring achievable outcomes for us and, through that experience, our clients.
 Our Metaverse presences include one for on-boarding new employees and another for addressing sustainability.

-At a personal level, I’m optimistic about the Metaverse, but with a level of pragmatic scepticism.
-We all need a strong ‘hype filter’ right now.
-The optimism is because I and my colleagues in CGI can see some current, real, opportunities that directly relate to securing CI.
+We all need a strong ‘hype filter’ right now however at CGI we can see some current, real, opportunities that directly relate to securing CI.
 One of these is the concept of ‘Digital Twinning’ or “Near Life Simulation”.